nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 {{< figure src="org-mode-this-is-the-way.jpg" caption="<span class=\"figure-number\">Figure 1: </span>It is the way, at least for me" width="50%" >}}

-As of Sunday, March 26, 2023
+As of Friday, March 31, 2023
- I have `3551` org files in my ~/org directory.
-Most of these (`2534`) are _time-series_ or _daily_ files.
+ I have `3627` org files in my ~/org directory.
+Most of these (`2596`) are _time-series_ or _daily_ files.
 My personal journal (under `~/org/journal`), my daily work logs, and recurring meetings (under `~/org/roam/daily`).
 Not all of those files actually live there, I symlink some directories in to place.
 I don't often do this sort of setup, and it's a bit of a mess.
 I hope I wrangle it into something more easily reproducible some day.

-I have `14` org-roam-capture-templates and `64` org-roam-dailies-capture-templates.
+I have `14` org-roam-capture-templates and `68` org-roam-dailies-capture-templates.

 As you may have been able to tell `org-roam`[^fn:2] is my primary capture interface and I _really_ like the daily capabilities.
 Each day I capture notes about everything I am working on into my work log while clocking time.
 This gives me a nice place to think and process what I am working on[^fn:3] as well as a place to get my bearings and see what I have been working on when I get side-tracked[^fn:4].
 Having a new file each day gives me a fresh start and it helps me to avoid performance issues I have previously experienced with large (multi-megabyte) files.
 I still have a lot of org files not under my roam directory which I have yet (and may never fully) to migrate.